 Upon completion of the program, individuals will be able to:

 - Work in mid-level and advanced positions in industries related to computing and enhance marketability to employers

-For information about a Master of Science in Computer Science, visit the College of Engineering site.
+For information about a Master of Engineering in Computer Engineering, visit the College of Engineering site.